 Whether Costco membership saves you money depends on several things.
-First, make sure that it makes sense to buy in bulk for your frequent purchases.
-Obviously, things like toilet paper and paper towels don’t expire (and are priced low at Costco), but you also don’t want food purchases to perish if you don’t have a ton of people in your household.
+First, make sure that buying in bulk makes sense for your frequent purchases.
+Things like toilet paper and paper towels don’t expire (and are priced low at Costco).
+However, you don’t want food purchases to perish if you don’t have a ton of people in your household.

 What kind of deals can you find at Costco?

 Here’s a rundown of the best deals, plus some extra member benefits that may make the annual cost of a Costco membership well worth it.

 Obviously, there are a lot of great buys at Costco.
 Check out our favorites that suit a wide range of lifestyles.

 Let’s start with gas since most people with access to a Costco probably drive a car.
 You could save up to 30 cents per gallon, depending on where you live in the country.
 Only members are allowed to access Costco gas stations.